tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 **Expected payoff of non-verification:** ${-X * A * S + ({1-X}) * VR}$

 - $S$: Staked TON
-- $A$: Slahsing rate of the staked TON
+- $A$: Slashing rate of the staked TON

 The value of $X$ that makes the expected payoff of verification and non-verification equal is $2\over 3$ if we assume $C=10$, $VC=20$, $VR=10$, $A=0.1$, and $S=100$ $(L=10=0.1 * 100=A * S)$: